tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   <img src="{{ site.url }}/img/pitl04/time-spritesheet.png" class="fullwidth" />
 </figure>

-The sprite sheet must move about within a containing box, as if behind a sort of mask.
+A sprite sheet must move about within a containing box, as if behind a sort of mask.
 In this instance, the display window will serve as that 'mask'.
 The *nyancat-spritesheet.gif* is 1500 pixels wide and 138 pixels high.
-This means each sprite is 300 pixels wide (1500 ÷ 5), hence the `size(300,138)` line.
-To advance a frame, the *nyancat-spritesheet.gif* graphic needs to be shifted 300 pixels further left with each new `draw`.
-This can be controlled using `frameCount`, but combined with a modulo operation to bring it back to zero every fifth frame:
+This means that each frame is 300 pixels wide (1500 ÷ 5), hence the `size(300,138)` line.
+To advance a frame, the *nyancat-spritesheet.gif* graphic needs to be shifted 300 pixels further left with each iteration of `draw()`.
+The position can be controlled using `frameCount`, but combined with a modulo operation to bring it back to zero every fifth frame:

 {% highlight py %}
 def setup():